sandinmyjoints/towards-100-pct-uptime/talk/pres.md

   * Cluster.
   * Express.

-Note: Without further ado, here are the...
+Note: Imperfect engineers (e.g., me) cause application errors.
+Deploys are a necessary evil.
+So we'll **focus on what we can do with Node** to keep these from causing downtime.
+Without further ado, here are the...